-Includes best practice & a practical exercise aimed at getting started on interacting with databases through pgAdmin.
+Includes best practice and a practical exercise aimed at getting started on interacting with databases through pgAdmin.

 Loading, Exporting & Using Spatial Data

-Loading & exporting data from PostGIS.
+Loading and exporting data from PostGIS.
 Includes the shapefile loader, GIS & ‘Loader’ for OS MasterMap.

 Use ‘copy’ for importing non-spatial data.
 Characteristics of PostGIS spatial data in PostGIS inc the Geometry Columns table.